 A deep learning model is truly “learning”, and it starts this learning from scratch.
 Generally speaking, the more data the model trains with, the better it can predict outcomes over time (all other things considered – see below!)

-Our model has been trained on over 70,000 oocyte images and their outcomes – but size alone isn’t enough.
+Our model has been trained and tested on over 100,000 oocyte images and their outcomes – but size alone isn’t enough.
 The dataset needs to be representative of real-world data across multiple regions and clinics (see below “Diversity”) to ensure that the model can accurately predict outcomes when it is actually implemented in a new setting.
 It’s also important to include enough data (i.e., 1000+ images) for each clinical scenario for the model to pick up on nuances between regions, protocols and other variables.

 Data diversity is important to improve the model’s generalization and avoid what is known as “overfitting” the model.
 This includes diversity in terms of data sources, data types, and data distribution.